Byzantine coins (AD 491-1453): An Introduction for Beginners

 (For many more copper coins of this and other time periods, see the page on Emperors on copper coins.)

-At the end of the 10th century (in 970, under John I) folles became "anonymous" because they omitted the name of the emperor and replaced his portrait with Christ or Mary.
+At the end of the 10th century (in 970, under John I) folles became "anonymous" because they omitted the name of the emperor and replaced his portrait with a facing bust of Christ or Mary.

 An anonymous follis, minted during the reign of Basil II & Constantine VIII, 976-1028, and likely later as well.
 This type is known as "Class A2."
 The design lasted for over 50 years with the early ones being larger and the later ones smaller.